 - An intelligent investor always analyzes the long-term evolution and management principles of a company before investing.

-- An intelligent investor always protects him- or herself from losses by diversifying investments.
+- They always protect themselves from losses by diversifying investments.

-- An intelligent investor never looks for crazy profits, but focuses on safe and steady returns.
+- Intelligent investors never look for crazy profits, but focus on safe and steady returns.

 A famous quote by Warren Buffet is about his 2 rules for investing.